CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ### 1. EEG Acquisition Module

-This device used [OpenBCI](https://openbci.com/?utm_source=google&utm_medium=cpc&utm_campaign=716348300&utm_content=openbci&gclid=Cj0KCQiA-eeMBhCpARIsAAZfxZBwfN8ei8seomxZ255WDN04UvwYix6hzXr-pJoc7drJViXE77-MirIaAnfWEALw_wcB) (Cyton with Daisy) as EEG Acquisition Module.
+This device used [OpenBCI](https://openbci.com/?utm_source=google&utm_medium=cpc&utm_campaign=716348300&utm_content=openbci&gclid=Cj0KCQiA-eeMBhCpARIsAAZfxZBwfN8ei8seomxZ255WDN04UvwYix6hzXr-pJoc7drJViXE77-MirIaAnfWEALw_wcB) (Biosensingboard Cyton with Daisy) as EEG Acquisition Module.
 This can acquire 16 channels and send data to PC via bluetooth dongle.
 Networking system for real time streaming selected the [Brainflow](https://github.com/brainflow-dev/brainflow) because of good accessibility and compatibility with OpenBCI.

   > For OpenBCI board running with Arduino IDE, see the OpenBCI Tutorial and Library.
   >